Bring Me Near

 Setting: Charles Town, South Carolina

-As Elizabeth anticipates the role of motherhood, she questions her selfish desire to have her own special family in the middle of a chaotic, changing world.
-She finds no way to pull herself from the activities of the political arena whether it involves sewing shirts for the local regiment or delivering secret supplies and missives for Patriot leaders.
-Holding her new baby close to her heart, will she relinquish her desire to help or will she retreat to the country away from war and from Louis?
+As Elizabeth cherishes the role of motherhood, she questions her selfish desire to expand their family in the middle of a chaotic, changing world.
+She finds no way to pull herself from the activities of the political arena whether it involves sewing shirts for the local regiment or secretly delivering supplies and missives for Patriot leaders.
+Holding her new baby close to her heart, will she relinquish her desire to help, or will she retreat to the safety of the countryside, away from war and Louis?

 Bring Me Near Quotes